mrismanaziz/Reforestation/README.md

-## What do you call a fish with no eyes?
-A fsh.
+## When do doctors get angry?
+When they run out of patients.